-Wild mammals now comprisie just 4% of the earth’s mammalian biomass.
-The rest is livestock, people, and pets (in that order).
-Brids of prey are swiftly disappearing from the world’s skies.
-Every sentient creature, whether predator or prey, is entitled to the integrity of its own nature.
-If we are to consider ourselves humane, humanity must endeavor to extend and preserve the sentient rights of all wild creatures.
+Wild mammals now comprise just 4% of the earth’s mammalian biomass, the rest is composed of llivestock, people, and pets (in that order).
+Wild birds of prey are also swiftly disappearing from the world’s skies.